dagbjorn/microcoffeeoncloud/README.md

     docker volume inspect mongodbdata

 ### Load data into the database collections
 The `microcoffeeoncloud-database` project is used to load coffee shop locations, `oslo-coffee-shops.xml`, and menu data into a database called  *microcoffee*.
 This is accomplished by running the below Maven command.
-(We run it twice to also load the test database, *microcoffee-test*.)
 Make sure to specify the correct IP address of your VM.

 But first, we need to start MongoDB (from `microcoffeeoncloud-database`):